multi-build/multibuild/README.rst

 The ``build_wheel`` function builds the wheel, and ``install_run`` function installs and tests it.
 Look in ``multibuild/common_utils.sh`` for default definitions of these functions.
-See below for more details.
+See below for more details, many of which are common to macOS and Linux.

 Manylinux
 =========